daver234/Recipe-Finder/README.md

 * Add more unit and UI tests - a few included now.
 * Continue working on documentation
 * Improve offline.
 Perhaps store more than 30
-* Perhaps add Top Rated recipes to offline
-* Add offline for individual recipes
+* Add offline for support for ingredients to individual recipes
 * Delete search terms from table view
 * Further testing
 * Testing on iOS 9 and iOS 10